leandropalermo/sample-microservices/README.md

    - Inside the "samplemicroservice" folder has a .pom file.
 Get into this folder and type the command 'mvn clear install".

-   - This is a maven command that does the maven download all the library necessary to run the program (you need to be connected in the internet to it works).
+   - This is a maven command that make the maven download all the library necessary to run the program (you need to be connected on the internet in order to work).

-   - After executed the mvn command and successful, should have created a folder named "target" in every application.
+   - After successfully executing the mvn command, it should have created a folder named "target" in every application.
-        Inside of the folder will have created a ".jar" file.
+        Inside the folder there will be a ".jar" file.

 ##### Expected Output